 - Add the syrup, lemon juice and vanilla and stir well for 1-2 minutes until it becomes thick and sticky.

-- Place the batter in the fridge to chill for about an hour.
+- If your batter is already thick and holding shape with a cookie scoop, no need to chill the dough.
+But if it's kind of soft and loose, place the batter in the fridge to chill for about an hour.
 This is necessary so that the batter fluffs up and creates soft, cloud-like cookies, as you see in the photos.

 - Due to different brands of almond flour being more fine or not, this can affect how they spread.
 Also, in addition, I live in a warm, humid climate, which also helps them spread well.
 If you are in a drier climate or want yours spread out more, slightly flatten the cookies before baking, not too much, just a bit.